 A BRIEF HISTORY

 Mobile Foodshare first began in 2001 when we recognized a need to efficiently distribute increasingly large amounts of donated produce.
-The rapid delivery program uses converted beverage trucks to bring perishable food items such as highly nutritious fruits and vegetables to people in low income neighborhoods who need it most.
+The rapid delivery program uses converted beverage trucks to bring perishable food items such as highly nutritious fruits and vegetables, meats, and bread to people in low income neighborhoods who need it most.
 Sites are hosted by a Foodshare partner and operated with help from a dedicated corps of volunteers.

 We received an overwhelmingly positive response from site coordinators and the community members being served.
 The program grew quickly, expanding from one truck to two in 5 short years – one of the trucks even has refrigerated compartments allowing us to provide dietary staples like meat, yogurts, and other dairy items.

-Last year, Foodshare distributed more than 3.5 million pounds of primarily produce through 1,367 distributions hosted by 62 Mobile Foodshare sites operating on an every-other week rotation.
+Last year, Foodshare distributed more than 4 million pounds of perishable food, primarily produce, through 1,367 distributions hosted by 62 Mobile Foodshare sites operating on an every-other-week rotation.
 Overall attendance increased by nearly 18%, with an average of 130 attendees each receiving 21 pounds of assistance per distribution.
 The high-water mark was reached on Friday, August 24, 2012 when 1,333 attendees were served at six Mobile Foodshare sites visited by our two vehicles – at St. Augustine alone, 428 individuals received assistance!

 WHO IS ELIGIBLE?